mattduff36/tands/WEBSITE_DOCUMENTATION.md

 - **Update Payment**: Modal for changing payment status
 - **Confirm Booking**: Change status from pending to confirmed
 - **Send Agreement**: Trigger agreement email to customer
+ - **Decline & Delete**: Presents reason selection before deletion; sends cancellation email to customer and writes an audit entry.
+Reasons: Distance too far, Castle unavailable, Other (admin-provided message)

+The bookings list renders all bookings inside a scrollable container (height ~ six rows).
+It does not truncate; overflow can be viewed by scrolling.

 ### Admin API Endpoints
 - `GET /api/admin/bookings` - Fetch all bookings with filters